Once seen, lexicological sexist hypocrisy cannot be unseen.

 The neurons lurch into a recognizable pattern.
 A question surfaces.
 Is the phrase motherfucker sexist?
 Is that why it's stuck in my brain?

-i’m going to deploy a new tool as I think more about this: a back-of-the-cocktail napkin mathematical proof framework.
+i’m going to deploy a different tool as I think more about this: a back-of-the-cocktail napkin mathematical proof framework.

 (Stepping away now from the proof framework.)